swiftlang/swift-evolution/proposals/testing/0023-attachments-transferable.md

 * Doing nothing: `Transferable` protocol is adopted widely enough for us to know we want to provide the default implementation for it.
 * An alternative would have been to put this functionality into `CoreTransferable` instead of `Testing`.
 Since `CoreTransferable` is a closed-source project, it would mean that this implementation's source would be closed as well.
 We preferred to make it open-source by amending` Testing`.
 * New overload on `Issue.record(_:sourceLocation:)`.
 Rather than introducing a new initializer on `Attachment`, we considered adding a new overload on `record(_:sourceLocation:)`.
-This approach was ultimately rejected for the following reasons.
+This approach was ultimately rejected for the following reasons:
-  Converting a `Transferable` value to an attachable value requires going through `exported(as:)`, which is both async and throwing.
+  * Converting a `Transferable` value to an attachable value requires going through `exported(as:)`, which is both async and throwing.
 Consequently, any overload of `record(_:sourceLocation:)` accepting a `Transferable` value would itself need to be async throws, diverging from the synchronous, non-throwing character of the existing `record(_:sourceLocation:)` API family and placing a burden on call sites that do not require this functionality.
-  The asynchronous nature of `exported(as:)` is intentional: encoding a value into its binary representation can be a costly, time-consuming operation, and performing it synchronously would risk blocking the calling actor.
+  * The asynchronous nature of `exported(as:)` is intentional: encoding a value into its binary representation can be a costly, time-consuming operation, and performing it synchronously would risk blocking the calling actor.
 Similarly, the throwing behavior reflects the reality that this conversion can fail for a variety of reasons, which must be surfaced to the caller.
 Representative failure cases include:
      * Unsupported content type.
 The value cannot be encoded into the requested format.
      * Disk I/O failure.
 When a value is backed by an on-disk file, materializing it as in-memory data involves file system access, which is inherently fallible.

   By encapsulating this complexity inside an `Attachment` initializer, the failure and its reason remain local to the site of attachment construction, keeping `record(_:sourceLocation:)` itself simple and uniformly synchronous.